The top 7 ravines in Toronto

 Toronto is blessed with a ravine system that is (or should be) the envy of most major North American cities.
 It is impossible to imagine this city without its ravines, which have offered an escape from the urban landscape from the beginning of settlement here.

-Here are 7 amazing places to lose yourself in the city.
+Here are my picks for 7 amazing ravines to lose yourself in the city.

 Crothers Woods somehow remains under the radar despite being one of the most beautiful places in the city.
 Gone are the rusted oil drums and abandoned cars, but it still feels like a forgotten wilderness in the heart of the city here.
 It's a paradise for hikers and mountain bikers alike.